AndrinPelican/ugd/readme.md

 in *constraint_violation_check*.
 Note, that depending on the constraint the construction of the Schlaufensequence should not be stopped because a feasible one is found, but only due to the random stop.
 This in order to preserve correctness.

-## Testing

-All tests are in the test folder.
-They are written using pytest.
-To execute them cd into the test folder and run

-- pytest

-in the terminal.